Constraining ultra light fermionic dark matter with Milky-Way observations: Introduction

-This motivates a revival on axion-like dark matter candidates, that is, particles that has some interaction with SM particles similar to the axion, although not necessary related with the strong CP problem, and with extreme low mass values, i.e $m \sim 10^{-23}-10^{-15}$ eV \cite{Marsh:2015xka,Hui:2016ltb}.
+This motivates a revival on axion-like dark matter candidates, that is, particles that have some interaction with SM particles similar to the axion, although not necessary related with the strong CP problem, and with extreme low mass values, i.e $m \sim 10^{-23}-10^{-15}$ eV \cite{Marsh:2015xka,Hui:2016ltb}.

-Then we arrive to the case of ultra-light fermionic dark matter, i.e. a particles with $1/2$ spin and masses between $\sim 1$ eV to $10$ keV usually called sterile neutrinos \cite{Boyarsky:2018tvu,Shi:1998km,Dasgupta:2013zpn,Dodelson:1993je,Dodelson:2005tp}.
+Next, we arrive to the case of ultra-light fermionic dark matter, i.e. particles with $1/2$ spin and masses between $\sim 1$ eV to $10$ KeV usually called sterile neutrinos \cite{Boyarsky:2018tvu,Shi:1998km,Dasgupta:2013zpn,Dodelson:1993je,Dodelson:2005tp}.
 Those DM candidates were advocated to improve predictions of small scale structure \cite{Dasgupta:2013zpn}.
-The strongest constraints on sterile neutrino come from the Planck measurement on the number of relativistic species in the early universe, $N_{eff}$, recently measured by the Planck collaboration \cite{Ade:2013zuv}.
+The strongest constraints on sterile neutrino come from the Planck measurement on the number of relativistic species in the early Universe, $N_{eff}$, recently measured by the Planck collaboration \cite{Ade:2013zuv}.
 Those constraints can be evaded introducing a non standard relic density production mechanism \cite{Shi:1998km,Dasgupta:2013zpn}.
-The purpose of this work is to study the properties that dark matter halos would have if dark matter is an ultra-light semi-degenerate fermion with negligible interaction.
-Similar analysis had been done in \cite{Destri:2012yn,Destri:2013pt,Domcke:2014kla,Randall:2016bqw}.
-There are three main differences in comparison with those works and the present: i) we study for the first time the Milky Way rotational curve data in order to constraint the mass of the fermions, ii) the gas of fermions is treated as a semi-degenerate gas, and thus, we can apply the formalism to big galaxies and iii) we obtain constraints on the annihilation cross section from the spectral energy distribution of the central black hole of the Milky way.
+Other constraints in these "warm" dark matter candidates come from Lyma-$\alpha$.
+Generally, all these constraints can be relaxed when dark matter is not in thermal contact with baryons.
+If this is the case, when dark matter is decoupled from baryonic matter and DM is not reheated by interactions with other particles of the Standard Model, so, a light DM particle is cooler and non-relativistic earlier than a thermal relic, mitigating free streaming bounds \cite{Berezhiani:1995am,Randall:2015xza,Randall:2016bqw}. {Another possibility in order to relax Lyma-$\alpha$ constraints consists by adding more DM fermion species $N_f$ \cite{Randall:2016bqw,Davoudiasl:2020uig}.
+For the particular case of dark matter fermions with masses of the order of $\sim 1$ eV, this mechanism will require $N_f \simeq 10^4$ species.
+It is important to recall that the Lyma-$\alpha$ constraint assumes that the dark matter particles were once in kinetic equilibrium and have a specific thermal momentum distribution.
+The constraints can be ameliorated in scenarios where dark matter has a non-thermal momentum distribution.
+In the present work we are unable to provide a complete cosmological framework for a complete fermionic dark matter model that works in both scales, the cosmological and the galactic scales. }